Predicting Grain Boundary Segregation in Magnesium Alloys: An Atomistically Informed Machine Learning Approach: Discussion

 \subsection{Signature energetic and structural descriptors}

 The SOAP-featured ML model demonstrated superior performance in predicting $\Delta E_{\text{seg}}$ and $\Delta F_{\text{seg}}$ at 600~K at GB sites in the Mg polycrystal compared to the ESD-featured model.
-The SOAP descriptors define the atomic density constructed from Gaussians centered on each site, effectively representing the local atomic environment \cite{bartok2010gaussian,bartok2013representing}.
-Although SOAP has been widely used for generating structural features for training ML models to predict not only $\Delta E_{\text{seg}}$ but also other GB properties \cite{homer2022examination,fujii2020quantitative}, its limitations include the statistical significance of utilizing a large number of features (over a thousand variables) in the training procedure, which increases the risk of learning spurious correlations, and the lack of physical insight obtained from the approach.
-In contrast, the ESD feature set consists of important properties of the local atomic environment, each with its physical significance, which can help achieve a better understanding of the dominant properties influencing segregation behavior and develop physics-based ML models.
+The SOAP descriptors define the Gaussian smeared atomic density constructed on each site, effectively representing the local atomic environment~\cite{bartok2010gaussian,bartok2013representing}.
+While SOAP has been widely utilized for generating structural features to train ML models for predicting not only $\Delta E_{\text{seg}}$ but also other GB properties~\cite{homer2022examination,fujii2020quantitative}, it has certain limitations.
+These include the statistical significance of using a large number of features (over a thousand variables) in the training procedure, which raises the risk of learning spurious correlations, and the absence of physical insights obtained from this approach.
+In contrast, the ESD feature set comprises important properties of the local atomic environment, each with its own physical significance.
+This can aid in gaining a deeper understanding of the dominant factors influencing segregation behavior and in developing physics-based ML models.

 Among all ESD features, $\sigma_{h}$ stands out as the most important feature in predicting $\Delta E_{\text{seg}}$ and $\Delta F_{\text{seg}}$.
-For solute elements with larger atomic radii than Mg, a negative correlation with target segregation energies was observed, while for solute elements with smaller atomic radii, a positive correlation was identified (see Figure S4-9).
-Such solute size-dependent segregation behavior has been widely reported in previous experimental and atomic-scale modeling works \cite{nie2013periodic,huber2014atomistic,he2021unusual,xie2021nonsymmetrical}, namely, the preference for large solutes to segregate at sites with extensive strain and small solutes to segregate at sites with compressive strain.
-Huber et al. \cite{huber2014atomistic} developed a linear elastic model for predicting $\Delta E_{\text{seg}}$ based on this concept, where the multiplication of variate in atomic volume and bulk modulus estimates the isotropic stress state at the GB site.
+For solute elements with larger atomic radii than Mg, a negative correlation with target segregation energies was observed, while for solute elements with smaller atomic radii, a positive correlation was identified (see Figures S4-9).
+Such solute size-dependent segregation behavior has been widely reported in previous experimental and atomic-scale modeling works~\cite{nie2013periodic,huber2014atomistic,he2021unusual,xie2021nonsymmetrical}, namely, the preference for large solutes to segregate at sites with extensive strain and small solutes to segregate at sites with compressive strain.
+Huber et al.~\cite{huber2014atomistic} developed a linear elastic model for predicting $\Delta E_{\text{seg}}$ based on this concept, where the multiplication of variate in atomic volume and bulk modulus estimates the isotropic stress state at the GB site.